annad2694/sep10-freedom-project/prep/plan.md

 How will you show off what you made?
 Process
 How will you show us how you made it?

+I will show you how I made it by going through the behind-the-scenes of the code and any challenges that I overcame while doing the project.

 Conclusion
 How will you summarize / wrap up your presentation?